avinal/avinal.github.io/content/posts/development/lovely-dangerous-things-redhat.md

 modified: 2022-03-07 22:47
 category: development
 tags: [tekton, go, kubernetes, openshift, redhat, intern, golang, openshift-pipelines]
-description: This blog is a descreptive account of the development of Minimal Tekton Server.
+description: 'This blog is a descreptive account of the development of Minimal Tekton Server.
 This is highly technical in nature, so please make sure that you have sufficient knowledge about Golang, Docker, Kubernetes and TektonCD.
-You can refer to my [previous blog]("https://avinal.space/posts/development/i-am-loving-it-redhat.html") to know about these topics.
+You can refer to my [previous blog]("https://avinal.space/posts/development/i-am-loving-it-redhat.html") to know about these topics.'
 ---

 # Developing Minimal Tekton Server